CETIN

 CETIN a.s., (also known as Česká telekomunikační infrastruktura, its former name) is a Czech telecommunications company that is part of PPF Group, an international investment group formerly majority-owned by Czech billionaire Petr Kellner.
 The company was created as a result of the separation of O2 Czech Republic a.s. into two companies, following a decision taken at O2 Czech Republic’s general meeting on 28 April 2015.
 The actual separation took place on 1 June 2015.
 CETIN, the new company created alongside O2, now runs the fixed-line access network, the mobile access network and international telecommunication services that were previously run by the combined O2 Czech Republic.

-The CETIN network takes in 38,000 km of optical cables and 20,000,000 km of metallic cable pairs throughout the Czech Republic.
-It covers 99.6% of the population with a mixture of GSM, UMTS, LTE and CDMA mobile technology, transmitted by 6,000 base stations, and SDH, WDM, Ethernet and IP technology at fixed locations.
-On an international level, CETIN owns PoP (Points of Presence) in London, Vienna, Bratislava and Frankfurt.
+The CETIN network takes in 65,000 km of optical cables and 20,000,000 km of metallic cable pairs throughout the Czech Republic.
+It covers 99.6% of the population with a mixture of GSM, UMTS, LTE and 5G mobile technology by 6,000 base stations, and SDH, WDM, Ethernet and IP technology at fixed locations.
+On an international level, CETIN owns PoP (Points of Presence) in London, Vienna, Bratislava, Frankfurt and Hongkong.

+CETIN is continuously accelerating existing metallic networks through bonding and vectoring technologies.
+In addition, the company is also engaged in the construction of new fiber-optic connections to the fiber-optic network.
+The goal is to reach one million connections at 1 Gbps by 2026.

 PPF Group decided to squeeze out CETIN’s remaining minority shareholders at CETIN’s general meeting on 3 December 2015.
 The shares owned by these minority shareholders therefore passed to the majority shareholder.
 As a result, in January 2016, PPF Group completed the acquisition of 100% of the share capital of CETIN.

 CETIN became the general partner of the Prague Spring (Pražské jaro) music festival in 2016.
 The company introduced a new feature to the 71st year of the festival in cooperation with Prague Spring – streaming the opening concert online to locations at Kampa Park in Prague and also to eight cinemas in the Czech Republic and Slovakia.

+In July 2020, the infrastructure and retail parts of the three Telenor-branded operators in Bulgaria, Hungary, and Serbia were separated and to form the CETIN Group, a wholesale operator and provider of active and passive telecommunications infrastructure services in the Central and Eastern Europe.

-In November 2020, CETIN signed a contract with the Swedish company Ericsson to build the next generation 5G network.
+In November 2020, CETIN signed a five-year cooperation contract to build a 5G mobile network with the Swedish company Ericsson, which will upgrade more than 4,000 base stations across CETIN's mobile network through Ericsson Radio System for 5G Standalone (SA) and 5G Non-Standalone (NSA).

+In October 2021, Czech investment group PPF agreed to sell a 30% stake in telecommunications infrastructure group CETIN to Singapore GIC investment fund.